 At the end of the sixteenth century the first book sales catalogues of private libraries were published in the Dutch Republic.
 Some decades later, during the seventeenth century, the Portuguese Jewish community in Amsterdam followed the Dutch example, when they issued their first book sales catalogues.

 Two early private library catalogues belonging to Jewish owners were printed in Amsterdam in 1693.
-They record the collections of two known rabbis of the Portuguese Jewish community of Amsterdam, who passed away in the same year: Samuel ben Isaac Abas and Isaac Aboab da Fonseca.
+They record the collections of two Sephardic rabbis who passed away in the same year: Samuel ben Isaac Abas and Isaac Aboab da Fonseca.
 These catalogues are interesting in many ways.
 Not only can they give us an idea how a seventeenth-century library of a Sephardic rabbi looked like, but they also show us the peculiarities of early modern book printing.
 For example, in the case of these two catalogues it is interesting that they contain Latin translations of the Hebrew text.
 Let’s have a closer look at these catalogues.

 Figure 1: Title page of the catalogue listing the collection of Isaac Aboab da Fonseca.
 Image via Google Books

 Both the catalogues state the same Hebrew and Latin phrase on its title pages announcing the different languages and subjects of the books: